bioinfo-lessons/repaso_r/lessons/introduction_to_tidy.md

 will return **a boolean** vector of length 3, which is the same as animals.
 The first value will be **TRUE** if the first value in **animals** appears in reptiles.
 Otherwise, it will be **FALSE**.

 ## Filtering, the tidy way
-We have filtered our data using base R. Now, we are going to perform the same filtering step using _dplyr_ a powerful library of the _tidyverse._ The best way to understand _dplyr_ is to look at how our filtering would look like with _dplyr_.
+We have filtered our data using base R. Now, we are going to perform the same filtering step using _dplyr_, a powerful library of the _tidyverse._ The best way to understand _dplyr_ is to look at how our filtering would look like with _dplyr_.

 ````
 non_relevant <- c('Silent', 'Intron', "5'Flank", "3'UTR", "5'UTR")